Steelaxel/eleventy-base-blog/content/blog/fifthpost.md

 date: 2023-09-07
 tags: Codepen
 ---
 In this session we extended our learning on control flow.
+Loops - Are an easy way to do something repeatedly Arrays - Can store items under a single variable name Objects - This is used to store various collections of properties

+Here are some examples of we demonstrated our knowledge of the fundamentals of javascript.
 We also had some task to test our understanding of it with the following tasks.

 <a href="https://codepen.io/Steelaxel/pen/eYbwojB?editors=1111"> Task 1 - Percentage Calculator</a>
 <div class="box">